-After a nice cruise one Summer morning, I stopped by a friend's house for a visit.
-Upon leaving, I got in the car, put the key in the ignition, and turned it forward.
+After a nice summer morning cruise, I stopped by a friend's house for a visit.
+Upon leaving, I got in my 1982 Corvette, put the key in the ignition, and turned it forward.
 Nothing.
 I turned the key back and tried it again.
 Nothing, not even the usual resistance that should spring the key back.

 My first thought was the key cylinder had broken.
 After all, the car was 30 years old.
-Little did I know I was in for a crash course in C3 Corvette tilt telescope steering column repair.
+Little did I know I was in for a crash course in Corvette tilt-telescope steering column repair.

 The turn signal switch, ignition key warning buzzer switch, lock cylinder, ignition switch housing, and the column support bracket had to be removed.